Skip to content

 What is XAMPP?

-XAMPP is a free tool that lets you run websites, like Drupal, right on your Windows 11 computer without needing the internet.
+XAMPP is a free package that lets you run websites, like Drupal, on your Windows 11 computer without needing the internet.
+It bundles together Apache for showing web pages, MariaDB for storing data, and PHP, which Drupal needs to function.
+This makes it easy to test your Drupal site locally.

 • Apache (the web server that displays your website)